playframework/playframework/documentation/manual/experimental/AkkaHttpServer.md

 ### Configuring the Akka HTTP server

 The Akka HTTP server is configured with Typesafe Config, like the rest of Play.
-Note: when running Play in development mode, the current project's resources may not be available on the server's classpath.
-Configuration may need to be provided in system properties or via resources in a JAR file.
+This is the default configuration for the Akka HTTP backend.
+The `log-dead-letters` setting is set to `off` because the Akka HTTP server can send a lot of letters.
+If you want this on then you'll need to enable it in your `application.conf`.

 ```
 play {

-  # Configuration for Play's AkkaHttpServer
+  # The server provider class name
+  server.provider = "play.core.server.akkahttp.AkkaHttpServerProvider"

   akka {
     # How long to wait when binding to the listening socket
     http-bind-timeout = 5 seconds
   }

 }

+akka {

+  # Turn off dead letters until Akka HTTP server is stable
+  log-dead-letters = off

+}
 ```

+> **Note:** In dev mode, when you use the `run` command, your `application.conf` settings will not be picked up by the server.
+This is because in dev mode the server starts before the application classpath is available.
+There are several [[other options|Configuration#Using-with-the-run-command]] you'll need to use instead.